Kinetic Energy Calculator

-Kinetic energy calculator is a tool which helps you assess the energy of motion.
-It is based on the kinetic energy formula, which applies to every object which has vertical or horizontal motion.
+This kinetic energy calculator is a tool that helps you assess the energy of motion.
+It is based on the kinetic energy formula, which applies to every object in a vertical or horizontal motion.

 The encyclopedia provides the following definition of kinetic energy: